‘Horrific scene’: Body found near Salvation Army donation bin in Worcester

 “At the Salvation Army.
 Of all places to dump a body.
 It’s pretty bad,” he said.

-The area has since been roped off with yellow crime tape.
-Detectives could be seen climbing through several bins as they scoured the area for evidence.
+The area was roped off with yellow crime tape as detectives could be seen climbing through several bins in search for evidence.

 An investigation is ongoing.